TER-Sensors-and-Microcontrollers/sensors-microcontrollers-25-26/README.md

 * Code style should follow sane conventions:
   * Each source code file should contain a header comment specifying its purpose
   * Each function should have a line or two explaining its purpose
-  * lines shouldn't be too long (loosely 80 lines)
+  * lines shouldn't be too long (loosely 80 columns)

-    *If your line is over 80 lines that's often a sign that something cursed is going on*
+    *If your line is over 80 columns that's often a sign that something cursed is going on*

   * use descriptive and variables names.
 Please.